kyverno/kyverno-envoy-plugin/docs/DocsArchitecture.md

 The external authorization filter calls an external gRPC service to check whether an incoming HTTP request is authorized or not.
 If the request is deemed unauthorized, then the request will be denied normally with 403 (Forbidden) response.

-The content of the requests that are passed to kyverno ext authz service is specified by [CheckRequest](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#service-auth-v3-checkrequest) and Envoy receives responce as [CheckResponce](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#service-auth-v3-checkresponse).
+The content of the requests that are passed to kyverno ext authz service is specified by [CheckRequest](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#service-auth-v3-checkrequest) and Envoy receives response as [CheckResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#service-auth-v3-checkresponse).

 ### Kyverno External Authz server